f-droid/fdroid-website/_docs/Build_Metadata_Reference.md

 `ndk: <version>`<a name="build_ndk"></a>

 :   Version of the NDK to use in this build.
-Defaults to the latest NDK
+The value is the NDK version as a
-    release that included legacy toolchains (r12b), so as to not break builds that require toolchains no longer included in current versions of the NDK.

-    The buildserver supports r10e, r11c, r12b, r13b, r14b, r15c, r16b, r17c,
-    r18b, r19c, r20b and r21d.
-You may add support for more versions by adding them to ’ndk\_paths’ in your config file.
+    string in either of the two official version schemes, e.g. _r21e_ or _21.4.7075529_.
+NDK r10e or later is supported.
+This can also be a list of version strings, and all listed versions will be installed.
+The `ANDROID_SDK_ROOT` environment variable will be set to the first version in the list.

 `gradle: <flavour1>[,<flavour2>,...]`<a name="build_gradle"></a>